oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 Directory sizes to enforce disk space limits.
 Without configuring how much disk space is available, the store opportunistically uses all available space, less 5 GB free disk space.
 The system maintains 5 GB of free space to allow manual recovery if the Storage Node exceeds its configured disk limit.
 You can limit how much disk space the store consumes on a `storagedir` basis, by explicitly specifying a storage directory size (`-storagedirsize`)
-- We recommend to use at least 10 GB of disk space
+- We recommend using at least 10 GB of disk space
 - For testing the scripts in this repository, we are simulating multiple `storagedir` by providing distinct directory paths (`${KVDATA}/disk1`, `${KVDATA}/disk2`, `${KVDATA}/disk3`) on a single disk `KVDATA`.
 For a production cluster, these should be different disks.

 *Note*: for Arbiter Nodes, we set the capacity to 0 because no Replication Nodes are running.